FarmData2/FarmData2/CONTRIBUTING.md

 - e2e tests (in modules)
   - all cy.js tests in entrypoint directory for a staged .vue
   - all .cy.js files that are staged.
+- unit tests (in modules)
+  - all lib.\*.unit.cy.js tests in entrypoint directory if lib.js is staged.
+  - all lib.\*.unit.cy.js tests in entrypoint directory that are staged
 - component tests (in components)
   - all comp.cy.js tests in component directory for a staged .vue
   - all comp.cy.js files that are staged.